 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don’t feel obligated to do so.

-Of the almost 700 colleges using the Common App most require students to have a personal statement on the Common App.
+New in the 2015-16 application cycle was colleges having the option to require an essay or not; previously every Common App contained the personal essay.
 However, even if a college does not require an essay, you may still submit your essay which is what LEAP recommends you do.
 If the essay is required, you will not be able to submit your application without an essay.
-The prompts for the 2017-18 cycle have a few changes over the last two cycles.
+The prompts for the 2016-17 cycle will remain the same from the previous year.

 - Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.